-Ranking the Top Biotech Countries
+Ranking the Top Countries for Biotech Firms and Research

 The United States ranks first in the number of biotech firms, PCT patent applications, and biomedical treatment approvals, with Spain coming second, according to the 2015 OECD report on biotechnology statistics.
 According to the report, the U.S. has 11,367 biotech firms followed by 2,831 in Spain and 1,950 in France.

 They are followed by Korea, Germany, United Kingdom, Japan, Mexico, New Zealand and Belgium rounding out the Top 10.
 Small biotech firms are the rule rather than the exception, with 72 percent of the biotechnology firms in the United States having 50 or fewer employees.